-4.7.2 APPLIANCETERMINAL BLOCK
+4.7.2 APPLIANCE TERMINAL BLOCK

 The appliance terminal block is located on the rear of the control fascia.
 Remove the casing as described in 4.7.1.
+Locate and remove the two screws from the control panel (fig. 18).
 Gently pull the control panel forwards and down.
-Locate the terminal block cover (see fig. 15).
+Locate the terminal block cover (see fig. 19).

-The appliance comes with a factory fitted link ('TA') to allow basic operation of the boiler once the circulating pump has been connected.
+The appliance comes with a factory fitted link-wire ('TA') and supply flex to allow basic operation of the boiler once the circulating pump has been connected.
 If it is anticipated that external controls will be required please refer to the wiring diagrams in section 8 for more detailed information.

-4.7.3 CONNECTING THE MAINS (230V) INPUT (fig. 16)
+4.7.3 CONNECTING THE MAINS (230V) INPUT (see fig. 21)

-Locate and remove the screws securing the terminal block cover (230V).
-Pass the supply cable through the cable anchorage point.
+Locate and remove the terminal block cover (230V) pressing clip (A).
+Pass the supply cable first through the cable anchorage point and then through cable glands.